-For all of these reasons, in 2010 the Cotton Foundation performed the most comprehensive LCA of cotton clothing ever attempted.
-An update and expansion to the original LCA was completed in 2016 to provide the most detailed and current data for the sustainability community and sourcing professionals.
-The findings are now helping Cotton LEADS™ founders determine areas for future research and development investment.
+In 2010, the Cotton Foundation performed the most comprehensive Life Cycle Assessment of cotton clothing ever attempted.
+In 2016, they updated and expanded the previous cotton LCA to provide the most detailed and current global data for the sustainability community and sourcing professionals.

-The updated research provides a more comprehensive snapshot of cotton across all phases of product life and its relationship to the environment.
-A larger pool of global consumers was included in the update to more accurately reflect the impact of consumer use and disposal of cotton textiles.
+The 2016 cotton LCA covers all phases of product life and the relationship between cotton and the environment.
+A larger pool of global consumers was included compared to the previous study to more accurately reflect the impact of consumer use and disposal of cotton textiles.

 Results indicated that the textile manufacturing and consumer use phases dominated most of the impact categories assessed.
-Although agricultural production’s contribution to total impact was lower than textile manufacturing and consumer use, agriculture did have the major portion of the impacts on water consumption and eutrophication potential.
+Agricultural production contributed less to the total impact than textile manufacturing and consumer use, although it was responsible for the majority of impacts related to water consumption and eutrophication potential.

 Get more detailed results by phase of life in the Executive Summary, or watch the webinar to gain valuable insights for decision-makers in the textile industry.